FOR-Prompting: From Objection to Revision via an Asymmetric Prompting Protocol: Conclusion and Future Work

 \subsubsection{Reproducibility Statement}

 Because our contribution, FOR-Prompting, is primarily a framework-level design rather than a fixed implementation, the specific code and prompts used in our experiments do not need to be followed verbatim.
 Instead, we provide illustrative code snippets and representative outputs, which are sufficient to reproduce and verify the core results.
+These materials are made available through an anonymized repository (\url{https://anonymous.4open.science/r/as98f4-6cEE/}) during the review process and will be released publicly upon acceptance.